Baked Chicken Cordon Bleu

 Dijon Sauce

-- In a small saucepan, place the butter and melt it.
-Add the flour and whisk it until combined and cook for 2 minutes.2 tablespoons butter, 2 tablespoons flour
+- In a small saucepan, melt the butter and melt it.
+Add the flour and whisk it until combined, and cook for 2 minutes.2 tablespoons butter, 2 tablespoons flour

 - Add the milk, parmesan cheese, mustard and Worcestershire sauce and whisk until creamy, taste and adjust to your liking.2 tablespoons grated parmesan, 1 cup almond milk, 2 tablespoons dijon mustard, 2 teaspoons Worcestershire sauce